eonist/eonist.github.io/_posts/_temp/_2017-09-22-researching-the-hidden.md

 ### Researching the hidden

-1. Define your question
+1. Define your question. usually the question can be formulated in one sentence.
+But to solve it there is a huge hierarchy of pieces that make up the final answer.
+Take Mc2 for instance.
+The answer is elegant.
+But under it there are many nodes of theories.

 2. Is there related information that can confirm that your question can be answered.
 The more related information there is the more likely there is an answer.

-3. Are there related similar theories.
+3. Are there related similar theories?

 4. Try isolated experiments to make your mind more absorbent to the correct hunches.

 5. Try for the simplest cases.
-Mini experiments.
+Do mini experiments to confirm or de-confirm hunches.

 6. Try your behemoth theory from time to time.
 But if it doesn't work.
 Keep trying the simplest experiments.
 Your mind will just keep getting more absorbent to the sort of gotchas that will lead to the correct answer.
 The trick is to soak your brain in as much relevant and related information as possible in a short amount of time.